-The Iraqi banking sector always operates on the basis of granting loans with collateral guarantees, which has led to the exclusion of "95%" of the population from borrowing, which poses a severe obstacle to the development of the private sector.

-The volume of loans provided by private banks to the private sector by the end of "2001" amounted to approximately "4" million dollars, representing more than half of what the total government banking sector provided.
+- The Iraqi banking sector consistently operates on the basis of providing loans with collateral guarantees, which has led to the exclusion of "95%" of the population from accessing credit, this poses a singnificant obstacle to the development of the private sector. - The volume of loans provided by private banks to the private sector by the end of "2001" amounted to approximately "4" million dollars, representing more than half of what the total government banking sector provided.